 Sofia Gubaidulina

-Russian composer Sofia Asgatovna Gubaidulina was born in Chistopol on 24 October 1931.
+Tatar-Russian composer Sofia Asgatovna Gubaidulina was born in Chistopol on 24 October 1931.
 She discovered music aged five, and later studied composition and piano at the Kazan Conservatory, then composition with Nikolay Peyko at the Moscow Conservatory.
 She explored alternative tunings, and her transcendent, mystical and spiritual music became an escape from the realities of Soviet Russia.
-The regime called her music 'irresponsible' and 'mistaken' (although she was encouraged by Shostakovich).
+She was a devout Russian Orthodox Church member, and the regime, hostile to religion, called her music 'irresponsible' and 'mistaken' (although she was encouraged by Shostakovich).

-In the 1980s she became well-known in the west when Gidon Kremer played Offertorium, her violin concerto, and since 1992 she has lived in Hamburg.
+In the 1980s she began to become well-known in the west when Gidon Kremer played Offertorium (1980), her first violin concerto.

 A selection of articles about Sofia Gubaidulina